iterrypeng/PYFMDB/README.md

 * PYStructureTypeNormalInt = 3,//COMMON COLUMN KEY INT
 * PYStructureTypeNormalText = 4,//COMMON COLUMN KEY TEXT

-###CURD and Others
+###Table methods
-init Table
+Init Table
 ```
 CarTable *table = [[CarTable alloc] init];
 ```
 ####Create
-insert fields into the Table
+Insert fields into the Table
 ```
 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addFields:fields];
 ```
-if the table has the fields，then  do update; if not, then do add;
+If the table has the fields，then  do update; otherwise,  do create;
 ```
 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addOrUpdateFields:fields andWhere:@"name='BMW'"];
 ```
-if the table has the fields, then ignore; if not, then add;
+If the table has the fields, then ignore; otherwise, then add;
 ```
 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addFieldsIfNotExist:fields];
 ```
 ####Delete
-set where with one condition for delete
+Set where with one condition for delete
 ```
 NSString *where = @"name='BMW'";
 [table deleteWithWhere:where];
 ```
-set where with conditions for delete
+Set where with conditions for delete
 ```
 NSString *where = @"name='BMW' and id >=5";
 [table deleteWithWhere:where];
 ```
-truncate the Table
+Truncate the Table
 ```
 [table truncate];
 ```